 Narre Warren, VIC

-Set to become a cultural hub in Melbourne’s east, Bunjil Place involves intricate design challenges and delivery to demanding timeframes.
-The new structure contains an 800-seat auditorium, international standard art gallery, library, flexible exhibition and performance space, carpark, council chambers and offices for over 400 staff.
+Opened in October 2017, Bunjil Place provides the community with an 800-seat auditorium, international standard art gallery, library, flexible exhibition and performance space, carpark, council chambers and offices for over 400 staff.
+Designed to become a cultural hub in Melbourne’s east, the new building involved intricate design challenges and delivery to demanding timeframes.

-The new facility will also provide large landscaped external areas, including amphitheatre, reading gardens and grove area.
-TTW’s services have extended to encompass: large scale site earthworks; carpark design; overland flow analysis; stormwater infrastructure design and augmentation; WSUD; pavement and site grading; and construction phase services.
+The new facility also provides large landscaped external areas, including amphitheatre, reading gardens and grove area.
+TTW’s services were extended to encompass: large scale site earthworks; carpark design; overland flow analysis; stormwater infrastructure design and augmentation; WSUD; pavement and site grading; and construction phase services.

 Bunjil Place timelapse – June to September 2016